Ambulance and medical transportation

 These services may or may not be covered by your HealthPartners plan.
 Please see your plan documents for your specific coverage information.
 If there is a difference between this general information and your plan documents, your plan will be used to determine your coverage.

-- Fixed wing air ambulance services requires prior approval via HealthPartners Disease & Case Management Department.
+- Fixed wing air ambulance services require prior authorization via HealthPartners Disease & Case Management Department.

-- Ground ambulance and rotary wing air ambulance transportation services do not require prior approval.
+- Ground ambulance and rotary wing air ambulance transportation services do not require prior authorization.

 - If you are calling Monday-Friday, 8:00am to 5:00pm CST (excluding national holidays), you may call the above numbers and press 0# to talk to someone in HealthPartners Disease & Case Management Department.